Overview

 Outcomes

-- Tenant isolation is enforced by the framework, not by developer discipline
+- Tenant isolation is enforced by the framework.
+No developer has to remember WHERE tenant_id.

 What I Learned